 Winter in the NC Smokies offers a little something for everyone.
 In the mood to warm up with craft beer?
 Our local breweries have plenty of seasonal selections to sip through.
 Up for high-speed adventure?
 We know a ski area in Maggie Valley where you can scratch your adrenaline itch.
 Or maybe you just want to study Smoky Mountain views from a hot tub at one of our cabins or rentals?
 Sounds like a great way to spend a day if you ask us.

 Winter in the NC Smokies is what you make of it.
 This is Winter NC Smokies Style:

 It’s outdoor exploration

 When the leaves fall and a snow dusting covers our mountains, there are even more Smoky Mountain sights and sounds to take in.
 Panoramic, hundred-mile views that are hidden in our greener months slowly emerge.
 To see what we mean, hike the easy-to-moderate Max Patch trail in Clyde.
-For something slow and relaxing, the Lake Junaluska Walking Trail is easy, flat and a peaceful way to reflect while taking in surrounding mountain views.
+For something slow and relaxing, the Lake Junaluska Walking Trail is easy, flat, and a peaceful way to reflect while taking in surrounding mountain views.

 It’s 18 slopes at Cataloochee